NgCalvin/BigDataProject/Mapreduce/README.txt

 <Filtering>
 run "main_filtering.py"
-and it is running "filtering.py" output filtered.csv with header = score, k, frequency, shinlge
+and it is running "filtering.py" output filtered.csv with header = score, k, frequency, shingle
 ########################################